 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-Upcoming Events: All events and workshops listed below occur at the Indiana State Library (unless listed otherwise).
+Upcoming Events: All events and workshops listed below occur at the Indiana State Library.
 All events and workshops are free and open to the public.

 Do you need help getting started?
 Have you hit a brick wall?
 Need information about what we have and how it can help you with your genealogy research?
-The Genealogy Collection of the Indiana State Library is offering 30 minute individual consultation sessions with one of our reference librarians on the third Saturday of every month from 10-11 AM.
+The Genealogy Collection of the Indiana State Library is offering 30 minute individual consultation sessions with one of our reference librarians on the third Saturday morning of every month.

 Free orientation tour enable researchers to learn where the genealogical tools they need are located.
 Learn what resources the Indiana State Library holds for genealogists, and where to find them in the building.

 This is NOT a how-to-research session.
 Instead, this is your opportunity to have an in-depth tour of the facility's genealogical holdings.